 Kelsey received an Associate Degree in Applied Science with a major in Veterinary Technology from Blue Ridge Community College.
 Kelsey always knew she wanted to work with animals and enjoys being an advocate for her patients.
 Kelsey likes spending time with her wife, watching action and comedy movies, reading mystery and sci-fi books, playing video games, and spending time with their dog Rumple and cat Freya.
 Kelsey’s favorite parts of working at Anicira are assisting with dentistry and oral surgery, being able to help our animal welfare partners and working with feral cats.

-Jessi attended Bridgewater College where she received a bachelor’s degree in biology and later attend Blue Ridge Community College where she earned her AAS in Veterinary Technology.
-From a young age, Jessi has loved animals.
-Her favorite part of working at Anicira is that the focus is on the patient’s health and well-being above all else.
-Jessi is proud of In her free time, Jessi likes to garden, watch and play sports, and to listen to music.
-She enjoys spending time with her friends, family, and her seven rescue pets.
+Jessi attended Bridgewater College where she received a bachelor’s degree in biology and then went on to earn her AAS in Veterinary Technology at Blue Ridge Community College.
+Her love of animals started at an early age, and she works each day to love and care for each patient as if it were her own pet.
+Jessi’s favorite part of working at Anicira is that the focus is on the patient’s health and well-being above all else.
+She is grateful to be able to make a positive impact on the outcome of each patient visiting Anicira.
+Professionally, Jessi is most interested in cases involving feline neonatal and geriatric care, chronic disease management, and emergency care.
+In her free time, Jessi likes to garden, watch and play sports, go antiquing and listen to music.
+She enjoys spending time with her friends, family, and pets.

 Karen received her AAS in Veterinary Technology from Blue Ridge Community College.
 Karen loves serving our clients and patients at Anicira so much that she drives an hour each day to work.
 Growing up, Karen would bring home animals that needed care and would work tirelessly to save them.
 She believes that we are the voice for animals and loves being able to help them in any capacity.
 During her free time, she enjoys hiking at Bear Church- a 12-mile hike!, kickboxing, and watching movies with her husband and two teenagers.
-Karen has a rescue chihuahua named Ruru and a cat named Optimus Prime.
+Karen has two rescue dogs – a chihuahua named Ruru and a Pitbull name Jelly Bean – and a cat named Optimus Prime.

 Elizabeth graduated from the Veterinary Technician program at Blue Ridge Community College in 2021.
 She grew up near Harrisonburg on a farm and has always had an interest in helping animals.
 Elizabeth loves getting to know pets and their families and is grateful for the opportunity to form a relationship with all family members.
 Her favorite part of working at Anicira is helping pets receive care that may not be able to afford care elsewhere.
 Outside of work, she enjoys camping with her family.
 Elizabeth has two cats – Flounder and Zero – and two dogs – Gage and Ruger.